 Before I knew how to create greater content, I was a little boy.

-The first time I heard about the Yankari Game reserve, I was still a child.
+I was still a child the first time I heard about the Yankari Game Reserve.

-I was seven.
-I was in primary school (the equivalent of middle school).
+I was seven and in primary school (the equivalent of middle school).

 It was during English comprehension classes.
 I held the book in my hand and read it to the classroom.
 The words were beautiful, the characters were having fun, and the pictures on the page were the exact matches of my vacation fantasy.